Returning to work after cancer treatment

 It takes time to recover from cancer and cancer treatment, so listen to your body and don’t stress if you can’t do everything you used to straightaway.

-The people you work with will probably be curious about your treatment and how you’re feeling, so it’s worth thinking about how much you want to let them know.
+The people you work with might have questions about your treatment and how you’re feeling.
+Before you go back to work it’s worth thinking about how much you want to let them know.
 You might want to talk to everyone together, or you could speak to a few people and ask them to let others know.
-Or you might not feel ready to share much yet – that’s ok, you don’t have to.
+Or you might not feel ready to share anything yet – that’s OK, you don’t have to.

 Looking for work